jsonstat/suite/docs/datalist.md

 #### locale (string)

 A string identifying a language according to [BCP 47](http://tools.ietf.org/html/rfc5646) to be used to format values.
 It will only be used if the browser supports Number.toLocaleString().
 By default, "en-US".
-You can specified "none" if you do not want Number.toLocaleString() to be applied.
+You can specify "none" if you do not want Number.toLocaleString() to be applied.

 #### dsid (positive integer or string)